cilsat/scribe/doc/draft.md

 150                 10.15     138
 180                 11.65     123

+: Speaker model validation {#tbl:tbl2}

 There is a difference between speaker model training on a corpus and training through speaker enrollment.
 When training on a corpus, as the amount of training data per speaker is increased, a larger proportion of speakers can no longer be trained and tested.
-This is noted in Table 2, which notes the number of speakers trained and tested.
+This is noted in @Tbl:tbl2, which notes the number of speakers trained and tested.
 Also, whereas in this case the speech taken for each speaker's training is from the very beginning of their turns, in speaker enrollment we have the opportunity to obtain speech according to our specific